 - 1. Elevations of beam seats are checked.

 - 2. Locations of inserts are checked.

 - 3. Span lengths are double-checked.

 - 4. All preparations are complete.

+- During See that

+- Construction

-- 1. The concrete is of uniform consistency, and is placed and screeded properly. - 2.
-The distance to the reinforcement from the surface of the concrete is checked - 3.
-The approved sequence and method of placing concrete is followed. - 4.
-The method of curing is applied promptly and continuously for the specified time.
+- 1. The concrete is of uniform consistency, and is placed and screeded properly.

+- 2. The distance to the reinforcement from the surface of the concrete is checked